cltcht/Polynomial-regression/README.md

 In shell execute following command : `conda env create -f environment.yml`.

-### 2D Linear regression "naive approach" : Least Square maxima search in bounded phase space
+### 1 - 2D Linear regression "naive approach" : Least Square maxima search in bounded phase space

+Script that run a MSE resolution approach described in **§A).1** (Unefficient one - just a try - you can skip it)

 **Run the script**
 Modify hardcoded values for lattice limits and resolution and definition of $Y$ with subsequent random noise.
 Then run `python3 espace_des_phases.py`

 ### 2 - 2D Linear regression : Vector projection over linear span space

+Script Script that run a Linear regression approach described in **§A).2**.
+Yet, it has been modified to fit with polynomes of higher degree.

 **Run the script**
 Modify hardcoded values for :